Nightwish2710/APCS-thesis-template/README.md

   2. When using images from other papers, if you can redraw them, REDRAW THEM (then cite them).
 You can use a free application called DrawIO (https://app.diagrams.net/) that in my opinion is very useful (although you need to work with it a little bit to get use to it).
 After finish drawing your image, you should export in either PNG (**CHANGE THE *Zoom* PARAMETER TO *300%***) or PDF.
 These 2 types can be imported into Overleaf.

      This application also allow you to write math (which will be rendered in amsfonts).
 To do this, you turn on: **Extras > Mathematical Typesetting** (you need to do this for pages that have math equations).
-If you write small symbol then you only need to encapsulate it between 2 `` ` ``; but if you want to write big equations then encapsulate it between 2 ``$$``.
+If you write short symbols then you only need to encapsulate it between `` ` ``; but if you want to write big equations then encapsulate it between ``$$``.

 * **Write Nôm script:**